andreapignaz/yocto_heartbeat/README.md

 # meta-assignment280098
 Assignment for the Politecnico di Torino course, "Operating Systems for Embedded Systems"

-## To-Dos
-Add tutorial to set up build environment for the rpi3

 ## Target machine
-These Yocto layers have been designed to work on the Raspberry Pi 3B.
-Compatibility has been set to that device only.
+These Yocto layers have been designed (and tested) to work on the Raspberry Pi 3B.
-This tutorial should be done on a build environment that has been already configured for the rpi3 (layers cloned and added to bblayers.conf, local.conf and interfaces properly set).

 ## Add the recipes to Yocto and build the Linux image
 1. Clone this repository inside your Yocto directory: